JuliaNLSolvers/LsqFit.jl/docs/src/tutorial.md

 ## Goodness of Fit

-The linear approximation of the non-linear least squares problem leads to the approximation of the covariance martrix of each parameter, from which we can perform regression analysis.
+The linear approximation of the non-linear least squares problem leads to the approximation of the covariance matrix of each parameter, from which we can perform regression analysis.

 Consider a least squares solution $\boldsymbol{\gamma}^*$, which is a local minimizer of the non-linear problem: